NEW! Join our growing UNISTELLAR Community group and connect with fellow explorers from around the world!

 Your RAW data can still be downloaded in FITS, TIFF, or PNG format.

-Note: it can take a little bit of time to load your observation on the page if you have a lot of data, you'll see a spinning icon in the top right corner while your data are loading
+Note: it can take a little bit of time to load your observation on the page.
+If you have a lot of data, you'll see a spinning icon in the top right corner while your data is loading

 image.png